Department of Cell Biology and Neuroscience

 Postdoc: University of Iowa, with Drs.
 Steven Green & Michale Dailey

 University of Iowa and HHMI, with Dr. Michael J. Welsh

-Proton and Neuron Function.
-Protons are one of the most universal signaling molecules in the brain.
+pH and Neuron Function.
 While brain pH is tightly regulated, it can fluctuate under physiological and pathological conditions.
 In particular, various disease conditions, including seizure, stroke, mitochondrial dysfunction and neurodegenerative diseases, all lead to a decrease in extracellular pH, or acidosis.
-Understanding how proton regulates neuron function thus has important clinical implications.
-We use a combination of cellular, molecular, biochemical and imaging approaches in our studies, and use both organotypic hippocampal slices and cultured neurons as our model systems.
-Currently, the lab focuses on two areas:
+Understanding how a reduced pH regulates neuron function thus has important clinical implications.

 Funding: American Heart Association.

 - Jing L, Chu XP#, Zha XM#.
 (2013) Three Distinct Motifs within the C-terminus of ASIC1a Regulate its Surface Trafficking.
 Neuroscience in press. (# corresponding author).
 URL

 - Zha XM.
 (2013) Acid-sensing ion channels: trafficking and synaptic function.
 Mol Brain 6:1.
 Free Access

 - Jing L*, Chu XP*, Jiang YQ*, Collier DM, Wang B, Jiang Q, Snyder PM and Zha XM.
 (2012) N-Glycosylation of Acid-sensing Ion Channel 1a Regulates its Trafficking and Acidosis-induced Spine Remodeling.
 J Neurosci.
 32: 4080-91.
 Free Access